Ironowl1907/LittleProyects/README.md

-My Personal or School proyects that dont need a an entire repository
+My Personal or School proyects that doesn't need a an entire repository